 Skills in Action Photo Competition 2018 announcement and process

 Are you an amateur or professional photographer?
 Use your skills to capture pictures that not only show but tell amazing stories and submit your photos to the #SkillsInAction Photo Competition!
-This competition is organized as part of UNESCO-UNEVOC International Centre’s activities in celebrating World Youth Skills Day this July 2018.
+This competition is organized as part of UNESCO-UNEVOC International Centre’s activities in celebrating World Youth Skills Day 2018.

 Can I participate?:

 You are welcome to participate as long as:

 - you are at least 18 years old.
 You can either be a professional or amateur photographer.

 - you are the owner or copyright holder of the photo entry/entries.

 It is time to highlight the opportunities and positive impact of TVET for people, their families and their local communities.

 We want you to capture amazing moments when skills are in action, showing how vocational (TVET) and skills development are contributing to one of the following:

 - Encouraging youth employment and entrepreneurship – showing how youth are able to put skills acquired into practice, leading to securing jobs or starting their own businesses.